Skip to main content

 State of Ageing 2025

-Our summary paints a picture of the older population in England, showing that quite simply, where you are born determines how you long live and how well you age.
+Our summary paints a picture of the older population in England, showing that quite simply, where you are born determines how long you live and how well you age.

 Summary